 Returns data empowers retailers with the insights and actionable tools to optimize the entire returns process and maximize the bottom line.

-You chose Shopify for the powerful ecommerce shopping experience it can deliver.
-But because returns are so different than sales, it’s now up to you to put together an effective process for managing and preventing returns.
+Shopify delivers a powerful ecommerce shopping experience.
+But because returns are different than sales, it’s now up to you to put together an effective process for managing and preventing returns.
 Optimizing for returns can have powerful insights for your business.